 When you use these forms of segmentation to gain a greater understanding of your target audience, you will be better able to tailor all communications in the customer service sphere.

 Segmentation helps you understand your customers.
-And when you truly understand your customers, you are far better equipped to help them succeed.
+And when you truly understand your customers, you are better equipped to help them succeed.

-By using marketing segmentation to enhance your emotional intelligence, you can take strategic measures to ensure that each interaction with your brand delights customers.
+Using marketing segmentation to enhance your emotional intelligence, you can take strategic measures to ensure that each interaction with your brand delights customers.